-Helen and Simon get great pleasure from watching their three children – Milly, Jack and Theo – share a love of music and bond over an episode of The Wiggles.
+Helen and Simon get great pleasure from watching their three children – Milly, Jack, and Theo – share a love of music and bond over an episode of The Wiggles.
 Although these moments are priceless to any parent, they are particularly precious for Helen and Simon.
-This is because their son Jack, aged 5, suffered brain damage at birth and unable walk, talk, sit unaided or see.
+This is because their son Jack, aged 5, suffered a brain injury at birth and unable to walk, talk, sit unaided or see.

 Mum Helen tells us Jack’s story and how she could not do without the help of the Children’s Hospice at Home Team that The Pepper Foundation helps to fund: